HG-Qin/GMPNP-COMSOL/README.md

 cation concentration study can be easily realized by modifing the model built in PART A

-- step 1: change the parameter files
+- step 1: change the parameters

 ![Au cLi Step1](https://user-images.githubusercontent.com/117021555/201667892-e04492ed-dd5d-436b-bb28-74634fba0343.png)